-- e.
-Eighty (80) percent of the trees used shall be as otherwise listed in the applicable regulating documents listed in this division. - i.
+- 6. Eighty (80) percent of the trees used shall be as otherwise listed in the applicable regulating documents listed in this division. - 7.
 Residential shade trees.
 Trees shall be planted to as to provide shade to residential structures that are of a height of thirty-five (35) feet or less.
 At least two required shade trees shall be positioned in the energy conservation zone as defined herein this chapter.
-All exterior air conditioning units, except for air conditioning units placed on the roof, shall be shaded by trees and/or shrubs as referenced in the applicable regulating documenst listed in this division. - ii.
+All exterior air conditioning units, except for air conditioning units placed on the roof, shall be shaded by trees and/or shrubs as referenced in the applicable regulating documents listed in this division. - 8.
 Shade trees, off-street parking areas.
 A minimum of one (1) shade tree shall be provided per required landscape island in parking lots.
-The provision of shade trees in off-street parking areas shall count towards the required number of shade trees, otherwise required. - iii.
+The provision of shade trees in off-street parking areas shall count towards the required number of shade trees, otherwise required. - 9.
 Shade trees, grassed areas.
-Grassed areas that are to be used for organized sports such as football and soccer or other similar sports or playgrounds, that are clearly identified on a landscape plan shall not be counted as part of the net lot area for the purpose of calculating tree requirements.

-B. Street tree requirements.

-- 1. Height, spacing and species.
+Grassed areas that are to be used for organized sports such as football and soccer or other similar sports or playgrounds, that are clearly identified on a landscape plan shall not be counted as part of the net lot area for the purpose of calculating tree requirements. - B. Street tree requirements. - 1.
+Height, spacing and species.
 Street trees shall be of a species as listed in the Landscape manual and which normally mature at a height of at least twenty (20) feet.
 Street trees shall have a clear trunk of four feet, an overall height of fourteen (14) feet and a minimum caliper of three (3) inches at time of planting, and shall be provided along all roadways at a maximum average spacing of twenty-five (25) feet on center, except as otherwise provided in these tree regulations.
 The 25-foot average spacing requirement for multiple single-family units such as zero-lot-line and townhouse units shall be based on the total linear footage of roadway for the entire project and not based on individual lot widths.
-Street trees shall be planted no further apart than 60-foot intervals and no closer than eighteen (18) feet apart depending on the species. - 2.
-Location.
-Street trees shall be installed on private property within seven (7) feet of the property line.
-Street trees planted along private roadways shall be placed within seven (7) feet of the edge of roadway pavement or, where present, within seven feet of the sidewalk.
-Appropriate types of street trees shall be in compliance as listed in the city's adopted Street Tree Management Plan. - 3.
-Maintenance of street streets.
-When trees are planted within the right-of-way, the owners of land adjacent to the areas where street trees are planted must maintain those areas including the trees, plants and sod, using pruning methods specified in this chapter.
-Where the city determines that the planting of trees and other landscape material is not appropriate in the public right-of-way, they may require that said trees and landscape material be placed on private property.
+Street trees shall be planted no further apart than 60-foot intervals and no closer than eighteen (18) feet apart depending on the species.